Paradxil/feather-marko/README.md

 ## Usage

-### Tag
+### Component
-Only one tag is provided:
+Only one component is provided:
 ```
 feather-icon
 ```
-Drop the tag into your Marko templates wherever you want to display an icon.
+Drop `feather-icon` tag into your Marko templates wherever you want to display an icon.

 ### Attributes
 You can modify the look of the icon with the following attributes: